 Each applicant must possess an advanced degree (Ph.D.) in a relevant field with less than 5 years of postdoc experiences.
-The ideal candidates may have expertise in animal models of neurodegenerative diseases, animal surgeries, biochemistry, molecular biology, iPSC/organoid system, or confocal imaging analysis.
-Basic computer and math skills for the data analysis is a must.
-The ideal candidates also should be team players with high scientific standards and communication skills, and have ability to work in an interactive, fast-paced environment.
+The ideal candidates will have expertise in animal models of neurodegenerative diseases, animal surgeries, confocal microscope imaging and/or biochemistry, iPSC, and organoid culture.
+The ideal candidates also should be team players with high scientific standards and communication skills, and have the ability to work in an interactive, fast-paced environment.

-The accepted candidate will be trained to work independently in animal models of neurodegenerative disorders, or molecular engineering.
+The accepted candidate will be trained to work independently.
 They are expected to keep records and data of all scientific experiments according to established procedures, occasionally supervise students, act as a source of information and advice to other members of the group on scientific protocols and experimental techniques.
 They will have opportunities to draft technical reports, manuscripts for scientific journals, and present work internally and externally as needed for their career development.

 The following links provide more information about the laboratory and institution: